FiveTotallySpies/Spydle/DESIGN.md

 - Kubernetes steps in with a different approach:
 	- We have a single <b>Kubernetes Cluster</b> that is a place where all of our different application components run
 	- Inside the cluster we define a <b>Resource</b> for everything we <b>deploy</b> (run) inside the cluster.
 		- These resources are not themselves necessarily docker containers (although they can be).
-These include things like Services, Deployments, Network Policies, Load Balancers, Ingress Controllers, and much more.
+These include things like Pods, Services, Deployments, Network Policies, Load Balancers, Ingress Controllers, and much more.
 [This article](https://spacelift.io/blog/kubernetes-workload) can give you a basic idea of what resources might look like, but understanding all of the options comes [with experience](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
 	- These resources are configured by a <b>Manifest</b>, which is basically an extremely long set of requirements for which resources we want and how we want to configure them.
 	- Our applications will exist as resources (specifically, Pods) inside our cluster.
 We will be able to configure how they communicate to eachother using other resources we deploy in our cluster.
 - The benefits that Kubernetes provides here is the ability to define the specifications of each component of our system in isolation, then <i>separately</i> define how they communicate and integrate with each other.